 You could also take the Feeder Route “16-14” on terminal 1, floor 1, exit 6, this one is free until you reach the El Dorado portal.
 In the portal, you can acquire the card to use the service and from there grab another Transmilenio for wherever you need to go.

 It could be useful for you to read our articles on transportation in Bogota to have more information if you want to use public transport during your stay: “Bogotá Basics For Transportation” and “How to read a Transmilenio map”.

 Bogotá is waiting for you

-Now you know everything you need for the first hours when you arrive to Bogotá.
+Now you know everything you need for the first hours when you arrive in Bogotá.
 You will see that from the time you take your first steps at El Dorado airport you will love visiting Bogotá, and you will want to leave quickly to go live the great experience that awaits you in this Latin American capital.
 The capital of taste, of friendly people, of colors, of contrasts, of the best food ever!
 Bogotá is waiting for you, prepare yourself for the trip of a lifetime!

 Go to our website and start discovering everything that awaits you in Bogotá!
 Share with us your thoughts, your experiences and any questions you may have about your trip to Bogotá.
-We have a lot of information (food, neighborhoods, places of interest etc.) that can help you prepare for your stay and make it an incredible visit!
+We have a lot of information (food, neighborhoods, places of interest, etc.) that can help you prepare for your stay and make it an incredible visit!